Skip to content

 Assessment

 The first task in every iteration process is to assess what worked, what didn't work, and what could be improved.
 The project got a lot of praise for its composition and mood, but there were still some flaws that needed to be addressed.
 The overall brightness and contrast needed adjusting as it was too dark, especially in the shadowed areas.
-So the next task was to adjust the lighting.
-I had done most of the lighting and post process in Unreal Engine and minimal changes in Da Vinci Resolve.
+So, the next task was to adjust the lighting.
+I had done most of the lighting and post-process in Unreal Engine and minimal changes in Da Vinci Resolve.

-I decided to switch the post process and edit in Da Vinci Resolve to improve my skills and to learn from William who specializes in the program.
+I decided to switch the post process and edit in Da Vinci Resolve to improve my skills and learn from William, who specializes in the program.
 Having just barely covered the basics of Da Vinci with the first iteration of the project, I asked William to cover the basic workflows and procedures again.
 I learned a lot from him on top of what I already knew from his great Unreal Engine tutorials on YouTube.

-Before going into Da Vinci Resolve we went over my project in Unreal Engine to set up cameras and sequences properly for the next stages.
+Before going into Da Vinci Resolve, we went over my project in Unreal Engine to set up cameras and sequences properly for the next stages.
 We also looked at some of the compositional elements of the scene and explored some possibilities.
-We tried different camera positions, different camera and lighting settings.
+We tried different camera positions and different camera and lighting settings.
 William showed me some tricks to get the most out of the engine by using the sequencer and movie render queue, which offers new 4.25 and 4.26 options.
 For example, I usually rendered my sequences in jpg, which limits what you can do in the post process in Da Vinci Resolve.
 With William’s method, we extracted the images in exr and disabled the tone curve in the color output to have a better setup to work within the post process.

 We worked in Da Vinci Resolve using the exr renders from Unreal Engine.
-These have a very different look to the ones we would get from the normal jpg renders, but they gave us way more options to manipulate them with Da Vinci Resolve.
-The program offers a lot of ways to edit your shots, we focused primarily on the coloring section and worked with various correction nodes.
+These have a very different look to the ones we would get from the normal JPG renders, but they gave us way more options to manipulate them with Da Vinci Resolve.
+The program offers a lot of ways to edit your shots.
+We focused primarily on the coloring section and worked with various correction nodes.

 Da Vinci Resolve also easily lets you assess the color spaces through different curves and systems, this identifies dominant color ranges or problems with an image.
 For example, we recognized through a spike in the color curve that the waterfall was way too bright and needed to be turned down in Unreal Engine.

+Once that was done, we started adding nodes.
+First, we transformed the image with a color space transform node.
 Then we added a node to change the overall base color curve to adjust different areas of the image.

-William also showed me how to add special effects such as a vignette and the glow effect in just a few steps.
+William also showed me how to add special effects, such as a vignette and the glow effect, in just a few steps.
 These can also be done in Photoshop or other programs, but it’s handy to do this directly in Da Vinci, especially with the node system being intuitive and beginner-friendly.

-After going over the process with different shots and trying out different settings I went for lighting that still has that gamey-fantasy look to it, but leans more towards a realistic cinematic look.
+After going over the process with different shots and trying out different settings, I went for lighting that still has that gamey-fantasy look to it but leans more towards a realistic cinematic look.
 I personally love punchy, saturated and contrast-driven pictures, that’s why my images often tend to go into those directions, the same goes for my paintings.

-Going through the process with William I noticed how much nuance there is to virtual production and in particular the field of color and lighting theory.
+Going through the process with William, I noticed how much nuance there is to virtual production and, in particular, the field of color and lighting theory.

 One of the great things about CG Spectrum is that the mentors treat students as creative individuals, and veer from the curriculum to meet their needs and give them the best experience.